Wai Community - Sierra Leone

 May 2017 – Assessment Trip

 The Wai Community approached the Puget Sound Chapter of EWB asking for assistance in constructing a new health clinic that will be able to adequately meet their needs for medical care.
-EWB is also partnering with the Seattle chapter of Architects Without Borders to draft an architectural design for the health care facility.
-The team is also working to bring basic utilities to the clinic such as water, sanitation and energy, as all of which are resources that are in short supply in Wai.
-EWB-PSP is currently assessing the implementation of either a new well or a rainwater catchment system, as well as evaluating the use of sustainable latrines for sanitation purposes.
+EWB is partnering with the Seattle chapter of Architects Without Borders to draft an architectural design for the health care facility.
+The team is also working to bring basic utilities to the clinic such as water, sanitation and energy, all of which are resources that are in short supply in Wai.
+EWB-PSP is currently planning on implementing new well pumps for the community and evaluating the use of sustainable latrines and an updated medical waste zone for sanitation purposes.

 JOIN US: firstname.lastname@example.org